imnotrei0x/reiDL/README.md

 # reiDL - A Video Downloader

-reiDL is a lightweight yet powerful desktop application for downloading videos from popular platforms including YouTube, Twitter/X, and TikTok.
-Built with Python and customtkinter, it provides a modern interface with robust functionality for downloading videos in various qualities.
+reiDL was created out of frustration with unreliable video download websites that either don't work.
+This desktop application provides a dependable, free solution for downloading videos from YouTube, Twitter/X, and TikTok with a clean interface and robust functionality.
+Nothing more, nothing less.

 ## Features